Murder in Lascaux

 “A whodunit that nicely balances a breezily light travelogue with urgency and suspense.
 Readers will hope this is the first of a series.”

-Betsy Draine and Michael Hinden cowrote the memoir A Castle in the Backyard: The Dream of a House in France and translated and edited The Walnut Cookbook by Jean-Luc Toussaint.
+Betsy Draine and Michael Hinden cowrote the mystery novel The Body in Bodega Bay and the memoir A Castle in the Backyard: The Dream of a House in France and translated and edited The Walnut Cookbook by Jean-Luc Toussaint.
 They are professors emeriti of English at the University of Wisconsin–Madison.

 LC: 2011015989 PS